anishathalye/gavel/README.md

 If you have any questions, feel free to [email me][email].

 If you're able to contribute to making Gavel better, that would be **awesome**!
-We'd really appreciate pull requests, and we'll include your name in our list of [contributors][contributors] if you contribute any code to Gavel.
+We'd really appreciate any kind of input, especially pull requests.

 If you're interested in working closely with the HackMIT team to make this software better, email us at team@hackmit.org and we can talk about how we can